Two-point Functions and Bootstrap Applications in Quantum Field Theories: Summary of the paper

 \section{Summary of the paper}

 In section \ref{sec:two-point_functions} we study Euclidean two-point functions.
 Their most general form compatible with rotational and translational invariance is given by \eqref{eq:2pt_J} and \eqref{eq:2pt_T} for conserved currents and the stress-tensor respectively.
 In the presence of conformal symmetry, the two-point functions of conserved currents and the stress-tensor are completely fixed up to the numerical coefficients $C_J$ and $C_T$ called the central charges, see \eqref{eq:2pt_J_conformal} and \eqref{eq:2pt_T_cft_main}.
 In a generic quantum field theory (QFT) we assume that both its UV and IR fixed points are described by the UV and the IR conformal field theory (CFT).\footnote{Fixed points are scale invariant.
 In $d=2$ scale invariance implies conformal invariance \cite{Zamolodchikov:1986gt,Polchinski:1987dy}.
 In $d\geq 3$ there is no general proof, for some recent discussion see \cite{Bzowski:2014qja,Dymarsky:2014zja,Dymarsky:2013pqa}.} This requirement at the level of two-point functions translates into conditions \eqref{eq:limit_1_J}, \eqref{eq:limit_2_J} and \eqref{eq:limit_1_E}, \eqref{eq:limit_2_E}.
 The most important result of section \ref{sec:two-point_functions} are the integral expressions for the difference of the UV and IR central charges given in \eqref{eq:integral_J} and \eqref{eq:integral_expression_T_form2}.
 In section \ref{sec:two-point_functions} we also show that two-point functions might contain a parity odd part in $d=2$ and $d=3$ dimensions.
-In $d=2$ it is completely fixed by the global anomaly $C^\prime_J$ for conserved currents and by the gravitational anomaly $C^\prime_T$ for the stress-tensor.
-In $d=3$ the parity odd part does not contain any information about the UV and IR fixed points.
+In $d=2$ it is completely fixed by the global anomaly $C^\prime_J$ for conserved currents and by the gravitational anomaly $C^\prime_T$ for the stress-tensor.\footnote{After this paper came out we became aware of the works \cite{Bastianelli:1996gh,Bastianelli:1997hb} where the same conclusions were made.} In $d=3$ the parity odd part does not contain any information about the UV and IR fixed points.

 In section \ref{sec:spectral_densities} we study Wightman and time-ordered two-point functions in the Lorentzian signature.\footnote{For the formal definition of Wightman two-point functions see appendix \ref{app:wightman}.} We define in section \ref{sec:wightman} the spectral densities as Fourier transformed Wightman two-point functions.
 We define components of the spectral densities as the coefficients in their decomposition into a basis of tensor structures.
 This basis is constructed from the projectors (objects mapping finite irreducible representations of the Lorentz group into the finite irreducible representations of the Little group), see \eqref{eq:projectors_vector_main_text} and \eqref{eq:projectors} for their explicit expressions.
 We then show the non-negativity of the components of spectral densities.
 The explicit spectral decomposition of the two-point function of conserved currents and the stress-tensor is given in \eqref{eq:spectral_representation_2} and \eqref{eq:spectral_representation_T_final1} respectively.
 We study time-ordered two-point functions in section \ref{sec:time-ordered}.
 Their spectral decomposition, known as the K\"{a}ll\'en-Lehmann representation, in the case of conserved currents and the stress-tensor is given in \eqref{eq:spectral_J} and \eqref{eq:spectral_TT} respectively.
 Under the Wick rotation the time-ordered two-point functions get mapped precisely to the Euclidean two-point functions.
 This allows to define the K\"{a}ll\'en-Lehmann spectral decomposition of Euclidean two-point functions.